UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-section-index/README.md

-Global Humanitarian Overview - Section index Component
+HPC Content Module - Section index Component
 ======================================================

 This component displays a list of articles belonging to the same section with